Deploy Office 365 ProPlus by using Remote Desktop Services

 An Office 365 plan that includes Office 365 ProPlus.
 Also, make sure that you assign each user a license for Office 365 ProPlus.

-You also can use RDS to deploy Visio Pro for Office 365 or Project Online Desktop Client, if you have a subscription plan that includes those products.
+You also can use RDS to deploy Project Online Desktop Client or Visio Online Plan 2 (previously named Visio Pro for Office 365), if you have a subscription plan that includes those products.

 Any supported version of Office 365 ProPlus.

-A supported version of RDS, which includes any of the following:
+A supported version of RDS or Windows with Office 365 ProPlus, which includes any of the following: